microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 After setting some default values on the `diceMap`, the container is attached by calling the `attach` function.
 Attaching allows changes to be sent to and from the client, and returns the assigned container id that will be used in the load path.

-Now that the app has a connected container and default data, the dice roller view is ready to render.
+The app now has an attached container that contains data.
+The final step to complete the app is to create a view to display the dice to the user.

 ```js
 const createNewDice = async () => {